bilals12/website/content/posts/gatekeeper.md

 ![hello](/gatekeeper_hello.png)

-the program received our 6 bytes of input. now i'm going to try and crash it! instead of "hello", i'll send a string of As.
+the program received our 6 bytes of input. now i'm going to try and crash it. instead of "hello", i'll send a string of As.
 200 of them, to be exact.

 ```ruby
 pry --simple-prompt